-- Drainage (especially cloudy or foulsmelling drainage) - Increased swelling - Redness greater than a half inch out from your incision - Tenderness or bruising around your incision - Warmth over any part of your incision Also, contact your doctor if any part of your incision comes apart or opens up.

-Ongoing pain management: Expect to have some pain.
+- smelling drainage) - Other therapies can help with pain Drainage (especially cloudy or foulmanagement, like meditation, listening to music, aromatherapy and massage.
+Help Increased swelling control your pain by getting plenty of sleep, Redness greater than a half inch out from maintaining a healthy diet and limiting vour incision the time you spend visiting with others.
+Tenderness or bruising around your Limit people who stop by and how much incision time you talk on the phone until you feel stronger. • Warmth over any part of your incision to have some pain.
 We'll work with you before discharge to keep pain tolerable.
 We tailor your pain management plan to your needs and health.
 Even the type of pain medicine you're prescribed is based on personal factors, like allergies, the type and severity of your pain and your sensitivity to pain medication.
 Let us know about pain medicines that have worked well for you and those that didn't.
 We want to ensure medicine helps you feel better, not worse.